Frequently Asked Questions2025-02-26T11:06:22-05:00

 • digital photos of both your feet are taken

-You can contact us by phone, email, or use our Appointment Request form, and a member of our team will set up an appointment with you to assess your concern and provide treatment.
+Contact us by phone, email, or use our Appointment Request form, and a member of our team will set up an appointment with you to assess your concern and provide treatment.

 Yes!
 We are located in a fully accessible building with easy access for those with wheelchairs, scooters or walkers.